WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	_Mobile Service Quickstart_

-	>**NOTE**: This tutorial uses a development certificate.
+	>**Note**: This hands-on lab uses a development certificate.
 The same process is used when registering a production certificate.
 Just make sure that you set the same certificate type when you upload the certificate to Mobile Services.

 1. Click **Browse**, browse to the location where you saved the CSR file that you created in the first task, then click **Generate**.